Wood stains are products used for wood finishing. Wood stain poisoning occurs when someone swallows these substances.

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-How well someone does depends on how much wood stain they swallowed and how quickly they receive treatment.
+How well someone does depends on how much wood stain wasswallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

 Swallowing such poisons can have severe effects on many parts of the body.
 Burns in the airway or gastrointestinal tract can lead to tissue necrosis, resulting in infection, shock and death, even several months after the substance was first swallowed.
 Scars may form in these tissues leading to long-term difficulties with breathing, swallowing, and digestion.